QuecisJoshua/blockchain-developer-bootcamp-final-project/README.md

 website URL: https://waveportal-starter-project-3.tecal.repl.co/
-download and inside the directory run -- npx hardhat test for the unit Test
+download and inside the directory and run npm install --save-dev hardhat npx hardhat

+test for the unit Test

 write and send messages to me via the rinkeby test net